trans-travel/trans-travel/us/tx.md

    transgender children in many circumstances, placing custody at risk.
  * The executive order and legal opinion of the AG is being challenged in court.
- * The pending bill would penalize healthcare providers, but not parents (but it would co-exist with the executive order and legal opinion of the Attorney General).
+ * The anti-trans healthcare law penalizes healthcare providers, but not parents (but it co-exists with the executive order and legal opinion of the Attorney General).
  * There is no sanctuary law preventing cooperation with other jurisdictions.